tonghuikang/blog/_posts/2022-10-17-resume-advice.md

 #### Should I use a one-column or a two-column template?

-A popular two-column template is [Deedy's Resume].
+A popular two-column template is [Deedy's Resume](https://www.overleaf.com/latex/templates/deedy-cv/bjryvfsjdyxz).
+I would advice not to use a two-column template.
+TBC.